juraj-hrivnak/Pakku/docs/topics/pakku-remote.md

 # pakku remote

-Install modpacks from a remote repository
+Install modpack from a Git URL

 ## Usage